 - Output: Alex (The name of the person whose birthday is coming next)

-- Explanation: The INDEX Function takes two arguments to return a specific value in a one-dimensional range.
-Here, the range $B$5:$B$9 is first the argument and the result that we had from the calculation in the previous section (MATCH(C11,$C$5:$C$9,1)), position 4, is the second argument.
-That means we are searching the value located in position 4 in the $B$5:$B$9
+- Explanation: The INDEX function takes two arguments to return a specific value in a one-dimensional range.
+Here, the range $B$5:$B$9 is the first argument and the result that we had from the calculation in the previous section (MATCH(C11,$C$5:$C$9,1)), position 4 is the second argument.
+That means we are searching the value located in position 4 in the range $B$5:$B$9.

-- Furthermore, to know the Birthday Date, we will type the following formula in cell C13.
+- To know the Birthday Date, enter the following formula in cell C13:

 =INDEX($C$5:$C$9,MATCH(C11,$C$5:$C$9,1)+1)